codeacula/olympus/stories.md

 * **so that** the AI can generate appropriate narrative responses.

 * **Code/Files Involved:**
-  * **`src/Olympus.Infrastructure.Ai/Plugins/NarrativeGmPlugin/GeneratePlayerTurnOutcome/skprompt.txt`**: Create/refine this file with the core system message, context placeholders, and instructions for the LLM.
+  * **`src/Olympus.Infrastructure.Ai/Plugins/NarrativeGmPlugin/GeneratePlayerTurnOutcome/skprompt.txt`**: Create this file with the detailed system message, context placeholders (for `sceneDescription`, `characterPersona`, `recentHistory`, `playerInput`), and instructions for the LLM on narrative style and tool usage.
-  * **`src/Olympus.Infrastructure.Ai/Plugins/NarrativeGmPlugin/GeneratePlayerTurnOutcome/config.json`**: Create/refine this file to define input variables, LLM completion settings (temperature, max tokens), and any allowed tools/plugins.
+  * **`src/Olympus.Infrastructure.Ai/Plugins/NarrativeGmPlugin/GeneratePlayerTurnOutcome/config.json`**: Create this file defining input variables, OpenAI model completion settings (temperature, max tokens, etc.), and any permitted plugins/functions for SK function calling.

 **6. Story: Implement Basic AI Tool**

 * **As a** Developer,
-* **I need to** implement and register the `SimpleChanceRoll` native function as an SK tool,
+* **I need to** implement and register the `SimpleChanceRoll.EvaluateAsync` native function as a Semantic Kernel tool,
 * **so that** the `NarrativeGmPlugin` can use it.

 * **Code/Files Involved:**
-  * **`src/Olympus.Infrastructure.Ai/Plugins/CoreUtilityPlugin/NativeFunctions/SimpleChanceRoll.cs`**: Create this C# class and the `EvaluateAsync` method with `[KernelFunction]` and `[Description]` attributes.
-Implement the simple random roll logic.
+  * **`src/Olympus.Infrastructure.Ai/Plugins/CoreUtilityPlugin/NativeFunctions/SimpleChanceRoll.cs`**: Create this C# class with the `EvaluateAsync` method, annotated with `[KernelFunction]` and `[Description]`.
+Implement the internal random roll logic returning a qualitative string.
-  * **`src/Olympus.Infrastructure.Ai/KernelServices/KernelFactory.cs`**: Add logic to instantiate and register the `CoreUtilityPlugin` (or `SimpleChanceRoll` class directly) with the `KernelBuilder` (e.g., `kernelBuilder.Plugins.AddFromType<SimpleChanceRoll>();`).
+  * **`src/Olympus.Infrastructure.Ai/KernelServices/KernelFactory.cs`**: Modify to add the `CoreUtilityPlugin` (or the class `SimpleChanceRoll` directly) to the `KernelBuilder.Plugins` collection so SK can discover and use this native function.

 **7. Story: Enable Short-Term Narrative Context Persistence**

 * **As a** Developer,
-* **I need to** implement the `RedisGameSessionNarrativeContextService`,
+* **I need to** implement the `RedisNarrativeContextCache` (fulfilling `IGameSessionNarrativeContextService`'s caching needs),
 * **so that** the AI GM has short-term conversational memory.

 * **Code/Files Involved:**
-  * **`src/Olympus.Application/Abstractions/Ai/IGameSessionNarrativeContextService.cs`**: Finalize the interface definition.
+  * **`src/Olympus.Application/Abstractions/Ai/IGameSessionNarrativeContextService.cs`**: Ensure the interface and its associated DTOs (`NarrativeContext.cs`, `NarrativeExchange.cs`) are finalized.
-  * **`src/Olympus.Application/Abstractions/Ai/NarrativeContext.cs` & `NarrativeExchange.cs`**: Finalize these record definitions.
+  * **`src/Olympus.Infrastructure.Caching.Redis/Services/RedisNarrativeContextCache.cs`**: Create and implement this class.
+It will use `StackExchange.Redis` to connect to Redis and implement methods for:
-  * **`src/Olympus.Infrastructure.Caching.Redis/Services/RedisGameSessionNarrativeContextService.cs`**: Implement the methods using `StackExchange.Redis` to store/retrieve data (e.g., using Redis Hashes for context fields and Lists for history, with trimming).
+    * Storing `NarrativeContext` (e.g., `characterPersona`, `sceneDescription` in a Redis Hash).
-  * **`src/Olympus.Infrastructure.Caching.Redis/DependencyInjection.cs`**: Register `RedisGameSessionNarrativeContextService` for `IGameSessionNarrativeContextService` and configure Redis connection.
+    * Storing `recentHistory` (e.g., as a Redis List, using `LPUSH` and `LTRIM` to maintain size).

----
+    * Retrieving the context.

-This level of detail connects each MVP user story directly to the architectural components and even specific files we've planned.
-It should provide a much clearer roadmap for development.
+    * Handling initialization of context.

-Now that we've expanded these MVP user stories with their code/file context, do you feel this gives a good enough launchpad for the initial AI narrative loop?
-Or are there any specific files or interactions within this MVP scope you'd like to explore further before we move on to the Bot layer in more detail?
+  * **`src/Olympus.Infrastructure.Caching.Redis/DependencyInjection.cs`**: Add DI registration for `RedisNarrativeContextCache` as `IGameSessionNarrativeContextService` (or as the implementation for an `INarrativeContextCache` if `IGameSessionNarrativeContextService` is a higher-level service in Application that *uses* `INarrativeContextCache`).
+For MVP, direct implementation is fine.
+Configure Redis connection services.